The Limitation Act 1980 [The Act 1980]

 They determined, the start of the 3 years was not when the claimant first knew that he might have a claim for damages, but rather earlier.

 - The relevant date was when the claimant first knew enough to justify setting about investigating the possibility that the defendant’s advice was defective.

 - Knowledge of the facts constituting the essence of the complaint of negligence was sufficient for time to run.

-- The Claimant did not need to have a detailed knowledge of how and why the defendant they had failed in their duty of care.
+- The claimant did not need to have a detailed knowledge of how and why the defendant had failed in their duty of care.

 - Further, time started to run when the claimants knew that the investments had been intrinsically unsound rather than when they knew that the investments had been lost.

 IN THE MATTERS BEFORE a court, the complainants are not traders but consumers, not legally trained and face (as publicised) difficulties in obtaining reasonable advice concerning the lawfulness of convoluted and completed speciality timeshare contracts, accordingly and until definitive advice is delivered, reasoned knowledge was unavailable to them.